An informed customer always makes the best decisions. There is a lot of information here- please read if you are

-Many of my customers have been quoted crazy prices of $500 in Memphis, Atlanta and recently $800 in Nashville for a stainless refret!
+Many of my customers have been quoted crazy prices from $500 in Memphis and Atlanta to $800 in Nashville for a stainless refret!
 With turnaround times of 6 months.
 Others have been quoted prices so low it is not realistic.
-There is a rule here.
-You get what you pay for.
 If the shop doesn’t charge enough they will go out of business and you will live with the result.
-If they charge too much you are being taken to the cleaners.
-And we have had bad expensive refrets done in large shops in Nashville brought in here to be fixed.
-We guarantee the refret.

-We have repaired the results of poorly trained luthiers and amateurs refretting with stainless.
+If they charge too much you are being taken advantage of.
+We have had to re-do some bad expensive refrets done in large shops in Nashville, and repaired other results of poorly trained luthiers and amateurs refretting with stainless.
 Stainless steel is all we use, and we guarantee our refrets.

-Mass producers like Taylor in acoustics and Fender and others in electrics don’t do it as a standard because it costs more to put it through their fret process and their ultimate goal is to meet a price point!
-When they will do it you pay a premium and its fair.
+Mass producers like Taylor in acoustics and Fender and others in electrics don’t do it as a standard because it costs more to put it through their fret process and their ultimate goal is to meet a price point.
+When they will do it you pay a premium.